nim-lang/nimble/readme.markdown

 Package lists can be specified in Nimble's config.
 Take a look at the config section below to see how to do this.

+### nimble check

+The ``check`` command will read your package's .nimble file.
+It will then verify that the package's structure is valid.

+Example:

+    $ nimble check
+        Error: Package 'x' has an incorrect structure.
+It should contain a single directory hierarchy for source files, named 'x', but file 'foobar.nim' is in a directory named 'incorrect' instead.
+This will be an error in the future.
+         Hint: If 'incorrect' contains source files for building 'x', rename it to 'x'.
+Otherwise, prevent its installation by adding `skipDirs = @["incorrect"]` to the .nimble file.
+      Failure: Validation failed

 ### nimble install

 The ``install`` command will download and install a package.
 You need to pass